10 AI Prompts to Speed Up Your Career Exploration (and What to Do If You’re Still Confused)

 AI tools have completely changed how I help clients explore potential career changes in some exciting ways.

 What used to take weeks of research (identifying potential roles, understanding different industries, mapping out transition paths) can now happen in a single conversation.
-My clients can use ChatGPT, Claude, or Grok to generate dozens of future career options in a matter of minutes.
+My clients can use a variety of AI tools to generate dozens of future career options in a matter of minutes.

-I’m genuinely excited about this.
-AI is making career exploration faster and more thorough than it’s ever been.
-People can uncover possibilities they would never have found on their own, see how their experience translates to different fields, and explore options without the limitations of their own knowledge or experience.
+I’m genuinely excited about this because AI is making career exploration faster and more thorough than it’s ever been.
+People can uncover possibilities they might never have found on their own, see how their experience translates to different fields, and explore options without the limitations of their own knowledge or experience.

 Here are 10 detailed AI prompts you can use: